Taraxtix/NotSoGood/README.md

 #### -- ELSE-LESS IF --

-`do` consume the value on the top of the stack (If it is false (0) it goes to the first instruction after the `end` keyword otherwise it go to the next instruction)
+`do` Consume the value on the top of the stack (If it is false (0) it goes to the first instruction after the `end` keyword otherwise it go to the next instruction)
 ```
 if cond do
     ...